Darnol/FS24_SoftwareTesting_Assignments/assignment02/SumofTwoIntegers/Documentation.md

 ### Invariants
 No real invariants were identified.
-Since the function uses a basic type (`int`) for the input passing it is automatically passing by reference.
+Since the function uses a basic type (`int`) for the input passing it is automatically passing by value.
 An invariant could be that `a+b` should stay constant.
 It is debatable whether this makes sense to test in a function where a sum should be implemented.
 We need a `+` operation to test it and why implement a sum we already have it available for testing reason.
 The same problem